Cotham School Special Educational Needs and Disability Information Report

 The first and most important way that we support children is through our excellent classroom teaching that takes into account the needs of individual children.
 In particular we will:

-- The subject teacher and the SENCo monitor the progress of students.
+- The subject teacher and the SENDCo monitor the progress of students.
 Where gaps in understanding or learning are identified, additional support is assigned to help the student make better progress.
-Short targeted and personalised interventions reduce barriers to learning and support the student to make better progress.
-Support is therefore offered in mainstream classes, in small withdrawal groups or on a one-to-one basis.
+Short, targeted and personalised interventions reduce barriers to learning and support the student to make better progress

-- Depending on their level of need some of the students accessing intervention groups may be recorded on the SEND register, this means that the school has identified the student as needing extra specialist support in school.
+- Depending on their level of need, some of the students accessing intervention groups may be recorded on the SEND register; this means that the school has identified the student as needing extra support in school

-- All students on the SEND register have a Learning Passport that is shared with their teachers and regularly updated informing staff strategies to implement to best support each student.
+- All students on the SEND register have a Learning Plan that is shared with their teachers and regularly updated, informing staff of the strategies to implement to best support each student

 The type of recommendations may include:

-- Your child’s involvement in a group run by school staff under the guidance of the outside professional.
+- Your child’s involvement in a group run by school staff under the guidance of the outside professional(s)

-These students will have been identified by the subject teacher/SENCo as needing some extra specialist support in school from professionals, agencies or education providers outside school.
-Students who need this level of support are recorded on the SEND register and will be subject to an agreed IEP or Pastoral Support Plan (PSP).
+These students will have been identified by the subject teacher/SENDCo as needing some extra specialist support in school from professionals, agencies or education providers outside school.
+Students who need this level of support are recorded on the SEND register and will be subject to an agreed Support Plan.

 Education, Health and Care Plan